Pro-Palestinian protesters clash with police in Paris

 Elsewhere in Europe, a man set off a security alert in Geneva when he stopped a tram to retrieve bags that included a book with a radical Islamist image in it, police said.

-The alert coincided with a demonstration against Israel's assault on Gaza that drew some 300 protesters to the front of the U.N.
-European headquarters in the Swiss city.
+The incident coincided with some 300 pro-Palestinian protesters gathering in front of the U.N.'s European headquarters in the Swiss city.

-In London, thousands of pro-Palestinian demonstrators marched peacefully clutching Palestinian flags and banners reading "Stop the bombing" and "Free Palestine" before congregating outside of the Israeli embassy.

 The Israeli-Palestinian conflict has contributed to growing tensions between France's Muslim and Jewish populations, both of which are the largest in Europe.